-As for the "independence" of Waldorf schools: Steiner himself said that this is really a sham at the first Waldorf, and it remains largely a sham today.
+As for the "independence" of Waldorf schools: Steiner himself said that this was really a sham at the first Waldorf, and it remains largely a sham today.
+Far from being independent, true Waldorf schools subordinate their activities to the requirements of the larger Anthroposophical movement.
 Here are Steiner's words, spoke to faculty members at the first Waldorf: "[W]e have to remember that an institution like the Independent Waldorf School with its anthroposophical character, has goals that, of course, coincide with anthroposophical desires.
 At the moment, though, if that connection were made official, people would break the Waldorf School’s neck."

 Steiner argued that the Waldorf faculty members should become members of the Anthroposophical Society — the guiding body for Anthroposophy worldwide — but the school itself should maintain its professed, illusory separation from Anthroposophy.
 "Formally, the Waldorf School is not an anthroposophical institution; rather, it is an independent creation based upon the foundations of anthroposophical pedagogy.
 In the way it meets the public, as well as the way it meets legal institutions, it is not an anthroposophical institution, but a school based upon anthroposophical pedagogy."
 Note the careful phrasing.
 The school is not "formally" Anthroposophical.
 "In the way it meets the public" it is not Anthroposophical.
 But the underlying reality is quite different.